theupdateframework/taps/tap7.md

 # Abstract

-((TODO: Motivation and Rationale sections are too redundant.
-Part of the problem is that "Motivation" and "Rationale" seem to be interpreted as similar things.
-The purpose of this TAP is explained many times, and so is the meaning of passing all the tests.))

 [Conformance testing](https://en.wikipedia.org/wiki/Conformance_testing)
 can determine whether an implementation meets the requirements set by a given specification.
 At this point, no tool or set of data exists to help developers